Key Questions Answered

 Know your customer (KYC) is the term for a set of rules that financial institutions must follow to verify a bank account holder’s identity, whether they are a person or a corporate entity.
 The general public is accustomed to providing this KYC information when opening a bank account, applying for a credit card or mortgage, or financing a car loan.
 While this process is common to banks handling fiat currency, it has not been the norm for cryptocurrency.

-KYC in the Crypto Markets
+What is KYC in the Crypto Markets?

 Bitcoin’s creator, Satoshi Nakamoto, intended for the cryptocurrency to be free from the financial regulations imposed by governments on the banking sector.
 However, many countries where cryptocurrencies are legal and regulated are now starting to require identity verification (KYC), which generally includes a residential address from anyone who wishes to establish a cryptocurrency account.
 This requirement is in line with the anti-money laundering regulations that traditional financial institutions follow.